awslabs/kinesis-aggregation/node/README.md

 {
-	partitionKey : String - The Partition Key of the enclosing Kinesis Aggregated Record explicitPartitionKey : String - The Partition Key provided for the purposes of Shard Allocation sequenceNumber : BigInt - The sequence number assigned to the record on submission of the Aggregated Record by the KPL subSequenceNumber : Int - The sub-sequence number for the failing User Record in the aggregated record, if aggregation was in use by the producer data : Buffer - The original protobuf message transmitted by the producer (base64 encoded) }
+	partitionKey : String - The Partition Key of the enclosing Kinesis Aggregated Record explicitPartitionKey : String - The Partition Key provided for the purposes of Shard Allocation sequenceNumber : BigInt - The sequence number assigned to the record on submission of the Aggregated Record by the encoder subSequenceNumber : Int - The sub-sequence number for the failing User Record in the aggregated record, if aggregation was in use by the producer data : Buffer - The original protobuf message transmitted by the producer (base64 encoded) }